 Address: 24024 US-385, Hill City, South Dakota

 For convenient hotels, check out the three towns and cities surrounding the memorial.
 Whether you stay in Keystone, Hill City, or Custer, you'll be sure to have quick access to Mount Rushmore, and the entire Black Hills will be right outside your window.

-- Hotels in Keystone: As the closest town to Mount Rushmore, Keystone is in the heart of beautiful Black Hills scenery.
+- As the closest town to Mount Rushmore, Keystone is in the heart of beautiful Black Hills scenery.
 The K Bar S Lodge, in particular, gives great views of the Needles from the front porch of their rustic lodge accommodations.

-- Hotels in Hill City: Travelers have a handful of options for quality hotels to choose from in Hill City.
+- Travelers have a handful of options for quality hotels to choose from in Hill City.
 The Best Western Golden Spike Inn & Suites provides superior service and spacious rooms, as well as access to other area attractions, including Custer State Park and the Crazy Horse Memorial.

-- Hotels in Custer: South of Mount Rushmore, the city of Custer is home to Custer State Park.
+- South of Mount Rushmore, the city of Custer is home to Custer State Park.
 The Bavarian Inn, Black Hills offers a themed experience alongside its charming décor.

 More Campgrounds in South Dakota: After you've finished exploring Mount Rushmore and the surrounding Black Hills, South Dakota continues to deliver on amazing places to pitch a tent.
 For an overview, see our Best Campgrounds in South Dakota article.
 To narrow down the choices a little more, our Best Campgrounds in Badlands National Park article can point you in the right direction in this adventure-rich area.

 More Places to Visit in South Dakota: There is more to South Dakota than just Mount Rushmore.
 To explore a little more culture on your next South Dakota visit, the cities of Sioux Falls and Deadwood both offer natural and modern attractions.